liaoj82/website/docs/concepts/cluster-administration/network-plugins.md

 The MTU should always be configured correctly to get the best networking performance.
 Network plugins will usually try to infer a sensible MTU, but sometimes the logic will not result in an optimal MTU.
-For example, if the Docker bridge or another interface has a small MTU, kubenet will currently select that MTU.
+For example, if the docker bridge or another interface has a small MTU, kubenet will currently select that MTU.
 Or if you are using IPSEC encapsulation, the MTU must be reduced, and this calculation is out-of-scope for most network plugins.